sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sscg</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Simple SSL certificate generator
+Short desc    : Simple SSL certificate generator
 URL          : https://github.com/sgallagher/sscg
-Лицензия     : GPLv3+ with exceptions
+License      : GPLv3+ with exceptions
-Описание     : A utility to aid in the creation of more secure "self-signed"
+Descript     : A utility to aid in the creation of more secure "self-signed"
              : certificates.
 The certificates created by this tool are generated in a
              : way so as to create a CA certificate that can be safely imported into a
              : client machine to trust the service certificate without needing to set